Type Ia Supernova Information-Theoretic Energetics

 Connection to Constraint Geometry

-The constraint geometry develops the broader framework in which this calculation sits.
+The constraint geometry develops the theory in which this calculation sits.
 As white dwarfs accrete toward , the maintenance fraction increases and the complexity multiplier diverges.
 The white dwarf cooling anomaly at observed across 7,515 Gaia DR3 objects (, Wilcoxon ) marks the structural saturation threshold where this divergence begins.
 The Landauer bit-counting performed here quantifies the energy cost of the discontinuous organizational jump forced by information bankruptcy—the transition from electron degeneracy () to neutron degeneracy (), with complexity dropping by a factor of .

 The four observational inputs—Chandrasekhar mass, white dwarf radius, compression proxy, and shock temperature—enter the Landauer calculation.
 No parameters from the constraint geometry appear in the energy estimate itself.
 The constraint geometry’s role is to predict when the transition occurs (at the divergence) and why (information bankruptcy under triadic tension).